Know the Warning Signs of Glaucoma

-There are some steps you can take to reduce your risk of glaucoma.
+There are some steps you can take to improve your general eye health.
 Maintaining a healthy weight is as important to your eye health as it is to your health overall.
 If you want to further reduce your risk, don’t smoke and try to take control of medical conditions like diabetes and high blood pressure.
 Get exercise daily, and wear sunglasses and hats outside to prevent overexposure to sunlight.
-Your diet has an impact on your health, including your eye health, so focus on working “vision” foods into your diet.
-These include dark green, yellow and orange fruits, and vegetables, foods abundant in vitamins C, E, A, and D, foods that contain zinc, and foods with omega-3 fatty acids.
+Dr. Mohamed Guenena M.D. indicates that your diet has an impact on your health, including your eye health, and suggests on working “vision” foods into your diet.
+He suggests including dark green, yellow and orange fruits, and vegetables, foods abundant in vitamins C, E, A, and D, foods that contain zinc, and foods with omega-3 fatty acids.

 If you had glaucoma, would you know that you had it?
 In many cases, there are no physical symptoms, though some people experience eye pain, a headache, blurred vision and halos around lights due to an extreme increase in eye pressure.
 Often, the first sign of glaucoma is a loss in peripheral vision, but that happens after the disease has progressed.
 Catching glaucoma early is important because your doctor can help you to control the effects of the disease.

 The fact that glaucoma often goes undetected underscores the importance of regular appointments with a qualified eye doctor.
-If you’re looking for an ophthalmologist or optometrist in Derry, Londonderry or Windham, Spindel Eye Associates is here for you.
-Celebrating over thirty years of eye care, we proudly provide our patients with personalized eye care using top-of-the-line technology.
-For more information or to schedule an appointment call 603.421.6536 or contact us through our website.
+If you’re looking for an ophthalmologist or optometrist in Derry, Londonderry, Windham, or Raymond Spindel Eye Associates is here for you.
+Celebrating over thirty five years of eye care, we proudly provide our patients with personalized eye care using top-of-the-line technology.
+For more information or to schedule an appointment call 603.434.4193 or contact us through our website.

 - Eye Exams